On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Incentives in Permissionless Protocols: Analysis of Bitcoin's Nakamoto Protocol

-We evaluate Nakamoto's economic security in two economic environments, which are chosen to highlight the deficiencies of incentives in securing permissionless protocols.
-First, the protocol lacks a mechanism to penalize attackers. \cref{sec:bitcoin-rental} describes how the protocol can be attacked, and \cref{sec:explaining_bitcoin_faults} details the design choices within the protocol that prevent it from identifying and punishing attacks.
+We formally demonstrate challenges in securing permissionless protocols by applying our definition of economic security to Bitcoin's Nakamoto protocol.
+Our analysis focuses on two distinct economic environments, chosen to highlight the inherent incentive deficiencies.
+First, the protocol lacks a mechanism to penalize attackers. \cref{sec:bitcoin-rental} describes how the protocol can be attacked, and \cref{sec:explaining_bitcoin_faults} details the design limitations that prevent it from detecting and punishing attacks.
 Second, even if an attack prompts a response from outside the protocol (e.g., an exchange rate collapse), this response negatively impacts all miners regardless of their involvement in the attack.
 Section \ref{sec:bitcoin_bribe} shows that if miners are small, the tragedy of the commons can arise.

 The results suggest that Bitcoin's security does not stem from miners' monetary incentives.
 We provide an alternative explanation for the security of Bitcoin in Section \ref{sec:what_deters_attacks}.
-Additional explanations are discussed in Section \ref{sec:appendix_what_deters_attacks}.
+Other considerations are discussed in \cref{sec:appendix_what_deters_attacks}.